Whiteknight/Rosella/libraries/core.md

 used by the various Rosella libraries themselves to store certain persistant data values.

-This mechanism is not necessarily designed for user code to use directly, although it does provide a mechanism for user code to override some defaults used internally by Rosella.
+This mechanism is not necessarily designed for user code to use directly.
+Where it is necessary to use this functionality to override default behavior in various libraries, specific interfaces for that will be provided.

 Register a global instance:

-    using Rosella.register_global;
+    using Rosella.Globals.register_global;
     register_global("name", value);

-    using Rosella.get_global;
+    using Rosella.Globals.get_global;
     var foo = get_global("name");

 ### Bytecode Loading